 There are quite a few hakama tutorials online and in print, but I was disappointed in most of what I found.
 Some were historically inaccurate, some were needlessly complicated and mathematical, and some were just on crack (“Just big skater pants”?
 Really?
 You’re kidding, right?!).

 So I decided to combine the best of the tutorials and information I’d found, plus my own innovations and research, and write my own tutorial.
 This will be appropriate, with modifications, for hakama from the Heian to modern eras.
 See notes as we go!
-(Please don’t take my word for anything too critical — I don’t have a degree in historic Japanese costume, and I won’t be held responsible if the SCA votes you off the island or if you miss the World Cosplay Summit because of something I wrote.
+(Please don’t take my word for anything too critical — I don’t have a degree in historic Japanese costume, and I won’t be held responsible if the SCA votes you off the island because of something I wrote.
 That said, I’ve done my best to be accurate, and suggestions are always welcome!)

 Let’s start with choosing our fabric.
 Cotton, hemp, or other natural fibers are historically accurate, depending on era; I chose a linen blend because linen and hemp are very similar (enough that both are called asa in Japanese) and it’s readily available here.
 I also chose a fabric with visible, rustic weave because my character is not wealthy and I wanted an earthy feel.